CBC FAQ / POLICY AND PROCEDURE MANUAL (Updated 1/1/2021)

 as early as possible.
 CBC has extremely limited financial aid funds.
 The final decision on financial assistance is determined by the CBC Board and will include the amount and duration of the aid.

-The costs to players are dependent upon a number of factors such as, but not limited to:
+The costs to families are dependent upon a number of factors such as, but not limited to:

 21. INDIVIDUAL TEAM FUNDRAISING

 CBC highly encourages individual team fundraising for the purposes of offsetting costs related to competitive basketball activities such as tournament registration fees.
 In order to avoid competing club and team events and ensure that our brand and status as a non-profit is not placed in jeopardy by improper fundraising activities or improper use of the proceeds, teams should forward all fundraising requests to the CBC board for approval before engaging in those activities.

 Everyone affiliated with CBC including but not limited to players, parents, coaches and staff are expected to conduct themselves in a manner that teaches and exemplifies courtesy, character and sportsmanship in a safe environment that is conducive to learning and growth.